Filip Polášek

-Filip Polášek (/sk/; born 21 July 1985) is an inactive Slovak professional tennis player who specialises in doubles.
+Filip Polášek (/sk/; born 21 July 1985) is a former Slovak professional tennis player who specialises in doubles.
 He reached his highest doubles ranking of world No. 7 in February 2020, and has won 17 titles on the ATP Tour.
 He was forced to retire in 2013 due to health issues, but returned in 2018 and began the most successful phase of his career.
 Polášek won his first Grand Slam title at the 2021 Australian Open alongside Ivan Dodig, and also won the 2019 Cincinnati Masters and 2021 Indian Wells Masters, with Dodig and John Peers respectively.
 Polášek was the first Slovak man to reach, or win a major doubles final.
 He also reached the semifinals at the 2019 Wimbledon Championships, 2020 Australian Open and 2021 US Open.
 He qualified for the ATP Finals in both 2019 and 2021.
 Polášek has represented Slovakia in the Davis Cup since 2008, and also competed at the 2020 Summer Olympics partnering Lukáš Klein.